dduda2894/obviously/README.md

 It is unclear why sometimes the API return a higher or lower number of products than the website.
 Further investigation into this is necessary.

+### WebDriverException

+A WebDriverException exception is thrown mid run.
+The scraper continues to run.
+Needs to be investigated, but does not appear to affect the result.

+### products.csv file

+After a successful completion of scraping the products are stored in a products.csv file.

+The category field contains a primary and a sub categories separated by a symbol '/'.
+When the anchor text of the category in the website is "View All", the primary category and sub category in the file match.